-- Demand that you show specific documents because of your national origin, ethnicity, immigration or citizenship status, race, color, religion, age, gender or disability, or because of any other protected characteristic.
+- Ask for specific documents because of your national origin, ethnicity, immigration or citizenship status, race, color, religion, age, gender, disability, or genetic information, or because of any other protected characteristic.
 For example, your employer may not:

-- Refuse to accept your document or refuse to hire you because of an unfounded suspicion that your document is fraudulent.
-For example, your employer may not refuse to accept your U.S. passport because you have limited English proficiency.
+- Refuse to accept your document or refuse to hire you because of an unfounded suspicion that your documentation is fraudulent.
+For example, your employer may not refuse to accept your identification and unrestricted Social Security card because you have limited English proficiency.

-- Treat you differently than other applicants because you are, or your employer believes that you are, a U.S. citizen or noncitizen.
+- Treat you differently than other applicants because you have, or your employer believes you have, a particular citizenship or immigration status.

-- Ask to see your employment authorization documents before hiring you or before you complete Form I-9.
+- Ask to see documents showing your permission to work before hiring you, or before you complete Section 1 of Form I-9.

 - Refuse to accept your document or refuse to hire you because your document expires in the future.